decentralized-identity/sidetree/docs/protocol.md

 > NOTE: Create and recover operations require a complete DID Document as input.

-### Sidetree Operation Hashes

-An _operation hash_ is the hash of the _encoded payload_ of a Sidetree operation request.
-The exact request schema for all operations are defined in [Sidetree REST API](#sidetree-rest-api) section.

-## Sidetree DID and Original DID Document
+## Sidetree DID Unique Suffix
-A Sidetree DID is intentionally the hash of the encoded DID Document given as the create operation payload (_original DID Document_), prefixed by the Sidetree method name.
-Given how _operation hash_ is computed, A DID is also the operation hash of the initial create operation.
+A Sidetree _DID unique suffix_ is the globally unique portion of a DID.
+It is computed deterministically from the following data (_suffix data) supplied in a create operation request:

+1. Recovery key.
+1. Document hash.
+1. Hash of one-time password for recovery.

-Since the requester is in control of the _original DID Document_, the requester can deterministically calculate the DID before the create operation is anchored on the blockchain.
+A requester can deterministically compute the DID before the create operation is anchored on the blockchain.

-A valid _original DID Document_ must be a valid generic DID Document that adheres to the following additional Sidetree protocol specific rules:
-1. The document must NOT have the `id` property.
-1. The document must contain at least 1 entry in the `publicKey` array property.
-1. The `id` property of a `publickey` element must be specified and be a fragment (e.g. `#key1`).
-1. Can have `service` property.
-1. If an Identity Hub `serviceEndpoint` is desired, an entry must exist in the `service` array that conforms to the Identity Hub Service Endpoint descriptor schema.

-See [DID Create API](#original-did-document-example) section for an example of an original DID Document.
+See [DID Create API](#DID-and-DID-Document-Creation) section for detail on how to construct a create operation request.

 ## Unpublished DID Resolution